12urenloop/STROLL/setup_espressobin.md

 8. Setup systemd to start the scanner service at boot: `cp STROLL/scanner.service /etc/systemd/system` and enable it: `systemctl enable scanner`.

-9. Configure the IP address and port of CVC in `client.sh`
+9. Configure the IP address and port of CVC in `environment`

 10. TODO: bridge setup